Lost Turkey Trail 50K

 Registrations may NOT be transferred to other runners nor may they be deferred unless as noted above.

-Stay after the race at the NEW race finish in Chappell's Field for a pig roast and other refreshments!
+Stay after the race at the NEW race finish in Chappell's Field for a a meal catered by Haug, Beef and Bird BBQ and other refreshments!
 We think you'll find the grass more comfortable than the gravel and the wind less buffeting!